 A lot of Internet learning begins at the local library, where there are computers and Internet connections to get patrons started on navigating the online world.
 In late 2011, the Vermont State Colleges teamed up with the Department of Libraries to try out an “Internet Intern” project at libraries in e-Vermont towns.
-Trained college student interns went to libraries for set hours each week to answer questions from patrons or staff.
+Trained college student interns who went to libraries for set hours each week to answer questions from patrons or staff.

 Stories from the field started almost immediately: